Repelling ticks and fleas from your dog can be a dangerous endeavor for the health of your dog.

 In the section above, one of the options I mentioned was essential oils.
 Well, why not get a product that has natural essential oils as one of its main ingredients, along with moisturizers, vitamins, and other ingredients to help keep your dog healthy and happy?

-That's what we've put together with our hydrate & repel balm.
-This is a simple balm meant to be protective for skin and fur and is made with ingredients that are 100% safe for both dogs and cats.
+That's why we've put together with our MKB's USDA organic hydrate & repel balm.
+This is a gentle balm meant to be protective for skin and fur and is made with USDA organic ingredients that are 100% safe for both dogs and cats.

 Pretty much everything above is written to protect your dog from fleas and ticks, but if you have control over your environment, you can also take steps to prevent fleas and ticks from setting up shop in your home.